MicrosoftDocs/customer-insights/ci-docs/export-liveramp.md

 - You need a LiveRamp subscription to use this connector.
 - To get a subscription, [contact LiveRamp](https://liveramp.com/contact/) directly.
 [Learn more about LiveRamp Onboarding](https://liveramp.com/our-platform/data-onboarding/).

+## Known limitations

+The LiveRamp export is using an SFTP export, and SFTP destinations behind firewalls are currently not supported.
+- If you are using an SSH key for authentication, you need to [convert your private key to use for Open SSH](https://www.tbs-certificates.co.uk/FAQ/en/putty-ppk-vers-openssl-openssh.html)
+- The runtime of an export depends on your system performance.
+We recommend two CPU cores and 1 Gb of memory as minimal configuration of your server.
+- Exporting entities with up to 100 million customer profiles can take 90 minutes when using the recommended minimal configuration of two CPU cores and 1 Gb of memory.
+The actual number of profiles (or data) you can export to LiveRamp depends on your subscription with LiveRamp.

 ## Set up connection to LiveRamp

 1. Go to **Admin** > **Connections**.